yamunariver/Az104/README.md

+## You have an Azure subscription.

+An administrator manages access to resources at the resource group level.
+The assignment process is automated by running the following PowerShell script nightly.

+$rg = "RG1"
+$RoleName = "CustomRole1"
+$Role = Get-AzRoleDefinition -Name $RoleName New-AzRoleAssignment -SignInName user1@contoso.com `
+    -RoleDefinitionName $Role.Name `
+    -ResourceGroupName $rg
+User1 is unable to access the RG1 resource group.
+You discover that the script fails to complete for new users.

+You run Get-AzRoleDefinition | Format-Table -Property Name, Id and receive the following information:

+`Name: Custom Role 1, ID: 111-222-333`

+`Name: Owner, ID: 222-333-444`

+`Name: Contributor, ID: 333-444-555`

+`Name: Reader, ID: 666-777-888`

+You need to modify the script to ensure that it does not fail in the future.

+What should you change in the script?

+Select only one answer.

+` `

+`$Role = Add-AzRoleDefinition -Name $RoleName`

+`$Role = Get-AzRoleAssignment -Name $RoleName`

+`$Role = Set-AzRoleAssignment -Name $RoleName`

+`$RoleName = "111-222-333"`

+`You should use the ID of the role in case the role name was changed to prevent such a change from breaking the script.`

 ## You have an Azure subscription that contains a storage account named storage1.

 You need to provide storage1 with access to a partner organization.
 Access to storage1 must expire after 24 hours.